Just like Heaven (The Cure song): Cover versions

 A number of cover versions of "Just Like Heaven" have been released, including recordings in Spanish, French, and German.

-Katie Melua recorded a cover for the 2005 film Just Like Heaven, which also appeared on her 2005 album Piece by Piece.
-In the UK the cover was released as a double A-side single with "I Cried for You" in late 2005, and in the U.S. it became a minor adult contemporary radio hit in 2006.

 Robert Smith's personal favourite is the cover recorded by American alternative rock band Dinosaur Jr., which was released as a single in the UK in 1989 (and 1990 in the US).
 Dinosaur Jr.'s version has a faster tempo and showcases the band's loud and distortion-heavy sound.
 The band's frontman J Mascis explained, "We recorded it for a compilation album, but when we finished it we liked it so much we didn't want to give it to them."
 Smith said, "J Mascis sent me a cassette, and it was so passionate.
 It was fantastic.
 I've never had such a visceral reaction to a cover version before or since", and even said the cover has "influenced how we play it live".
+Dinosaur Jr.'s cover reached No. 78 on the UK Singles Chart.

+Katie Melua recorded a cover for the 2005 film of the same name, Just Like Heaven, which also appeared on her 2005 album Piece by Piece.
+In the UK, the cover was released as a double A-side single with "I Cried for You" in late 2005, which became a minor adult contemporary radio hit in the US in 2006.

+Olivia Rodrigo performed a live version of the song with Smith during the 2025 edition of the Glastonbury Festival.
+The live version was later released as the B-side of the double single featuring Rodrigo's version of "Just Like Heaven" with both songs included on the live album of her Glastonbury set.
+The single reached number one on the UK Physical Singles Chart.